Manufacturing companies in our region are expanding and hiring skilled employees, both as new hires with new skills and to replace retiring workers.

 - Universal Metal Hose

-Manufacturing Basics Certificate (CPT)
+Manufacturing Basics Certificate (CPT) (MFG.BASIC)

 The Certified Production Technician (CPT) Certification prepares the student to understand the core technical competencies of higher skilled production in all areas of manufacturing.
 The Manufacturing Skill Standards Council (MSSC) awards the student with the nationally recognized full Certified Production Technician (CPT) Certification upon passing all four Production Modules: Safety; Quality Practices & Measurement; Manufacturing Processes & Production; and Maintenance Awareness.
 The MSSC is an industry-led training assessment and certification system, based upon industry-defined and federally-endorsed national standards.